Platon Oyunsky: Early life

-He was born in 3 Zhekhsogon nasleg of Boturuss (nowadays Tatta) ulus.
-The etymology of the family name "Sleptsov" is that it came from the word meaning "a shaman" – such is the source of Oyunsky's pen-name.
+Oyunsky was born in 3 Zhekhsogon nasleg of Boturuss (now Tatta) ulus.
+The etymology of the family name "Sleptsov" comes from the word meaning "a shaman."
+This became the source of Oyunsky's pen name.

 Career

-Oyunsky became a member of the Russian Communist Party (b) in March 1918.
-In 1921 the chairman of the Gubrevkom of Yakutia, in 1922 the chairman of the Council of People's Commissars, in 1923 the chairman of the Central Executive Committee of the Yakut Autonomous Soviet Socialist Republic.
+Oyunsky became a member of the Russian Communist Party in March 1918.
+From 1921 to 1922 he served as Chairman of the Yakut Revolutionary Committee, and from 1923 to 1926 as the Chairman of the Central Executive Committee of the Yakut ASSR.